JayKimBravekjh/Bicycle-Collisions-in-Los-Angeles-2013-2018/README.md

 - Bicycles accidents occured 2% of the time during wet conditions.
 - There were no unusual conditions when most bicycle accidents occured.
 - Bicycle Accidents occur 16% more on intersections.
+- Broadside Collisions occured most of the time followed by Sideswipe collisions.
+- Most accidents occured in the month of April and on Wednesdays.

 Bicyclist Accidents by year:
 - 2013    - 2414